Carbohydrate Foods and Health

 AT RIGHT–representations of how glucose is organized in food:

-• Amylopectin and amylose: dietary starches
+- Amylopectin and amylose: dietary starches

-• Glycogen: Your day-to-day reserve fuel stored in liver and muscle tissue
+- Glycogen: Your day-to-day reserve fuel stored in liver and muscle tissue

-• Insoluble fiber (Cellulose): Long chains/sheets of interconnected glucose molecules that pass with your stool
+- Insoluble fiber (Cellulose): Long chains/sheets of interconnected glucose molecules that pass with your stool

-• Soluble fiber* (not shown) Short fiber chains, roughly 3 – 10 glucose molecules in length that feed the microbiome
+- Soluble fiber* (not shown) Short fiber chains, roughly 3 – 10 glucose molecules in length that feed the microbiome

 *Soluble fiber is extremely important to the health of the gut-lining and is beneficial to mental/behavioral health too.
 By and large, Americans eat for too little fiber — about three-fold less than what is recommended by the U.S.D.A.
 For the whole story on fiber, check out the page Fiber: The Epidemic of Absence.

-Healthy Shopping with Kids
+Healthy Carb-Shopping with Kids

 Teachers know the importance of class-time spent helping students grasp the value of why.
 What are some personal reasons why I’m supposed to learn this stuff?
-Knowing why is every bit as important as the study “content,” the what they are learning.
+Knowing why is every bit as important as the study “content,” the what students are learning.
 It helps to motivate and improve the classroom vibe.
 Parenting about food and health is no different.

 With two-thirds of grocery store products containing added sugar, deficient fiber, lacking disease-fighters—even more formulated with imbalanced inflammation-producing fats—a grocery store, deli, or coffee shop can be Hazardous Terrain (metabolically speaking).